Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Applications

 \subsection{Smart Home}

-Smart home systems enabled by consumer IoT devices have achieved great popularity in the last few years as they improve the comfort and quality of life for the residents~\cite{jie2013smart}.
+Smart home systems enabled by consumer IoT devices have achieved great popularity in the last few years as they improve the comfort and quality of life for the residents.
 The wireless smart IoT home devices, such as smart bulbs, smart doorbells, and smart cameras, are capable of communicating with each other and controlled remotely by smartphones and microcontrollers.
-People now tend to rely on smart IoT gateways like Amazon Alexa and Apple HomePod to control the house hands-free.
-While enjoying the convenience brought by these IoT devices, we could not ignore the essence of privacy-preserving, especially in our own homes.
-For example, the leakage of the personal voice data for the voice control gives hackers an opportunity to create the imitation.
-Many works have implemented the FL to address the above challenge.
-Researchers from Apple have proposed a federated learning model with differential privacy to improve the on-device speaker verification while reducing the risk of raw data leakage \cite{Granqvist2020ImprovingOS}.
-Also, SecWIR \cite{secwir2020mobisys} is proposed as a framework for securing the smart home IoT communications via Wi-Fi routers.
+The implementations of Wake-Up-Word speech recognition and Automatic Speech Recognition (ASR) on IoT devices bring great convenience to everyday living, and people now tend to rely on smart IoT gateways with intelligent virtual assistants to control their home hands-free.
+FL has thus become a critical technology that is able to improve the on-device speaker verification while reducing the risk of raw data leakage.